Y.M.C.A. (song): History

-In the US, the YMCA began building single room occupancy (SRO) facilities in the 1880s to house men from rural areas who moved into cities to look for work.
+In the United States, the YMCA began building single-room occupancy (SRO) facilities in the 1880s to house men from rural areas who moved into cities to look for work.
 By the 1970s, the typical YMCA tenants were more likely to be homeless people and youth facing life issues, rather than people migrating from rural areas.

-Victor Willis, lead singer and lyricist, recalls that while in the studio, producer Jacques Morali asked him, "What exactly is the YMCA?"
-After Willis explained it to him, he saw the expression on Morali's face and said, "Don't tell me, Jacques, you want to write a song about it?" and they quickly wrote the track for the album Cruisin'.
+Victor Willis, lead singer and lyricist, recalled that, while in the studio, producer Jacques Morali asked him, "What exactly is the YMCA?"
+After Willis explained it to him, he saw the expression on Morali's face and said, "Don't tell me, Jacques, you want to write a song about it?", and they quickly wrote the track for the album Cruisin'.
 Upon the song's release, the YMCA threatened to sue the band over trademark infringement, but ultimately settled with the composers out of court, later expressing pride regarding the song's purpose as a tribute to the organization.

 In 2015, Willis won a legal case against Can't Stop Productions, successfully claiming that he and Morali had written this and other Village People songs together, without any involvement from executive producer Henri Belolo, who was credited on the song's original release.
-The production company claimed that Belolo had written French lyrics that were then adapted by Willis, but this claim was rejected by the court which ruled that Belolo's name as co-writer should be removed.
+The production company claimed that Belolo had written French lyrics that were then adapted by Willis, but this claim was rejected by the court, which ruled that Belolo's name as co-writer should be removed.